 Pursuant to N.C.G.S 51-1, an ordained minister of any religious denomination, minister authorized by his church, or a magistrate may perform the ceremony.

 How do I contact a magistrate?

 Magistrates are the only judicial officials allowed to perform marriage ceremonies.
-A magistrate is on duty 24 hours a day at the courthouse in Smithfield.
-For more information about a magistrate performing your marriage ceremony, please contact the magistrates office.
-Civil Magistrate (919) 934-1571 or Criminal Magistrate (919) 934-5020.
+The Magistrate performs ceremonies BY APPOINTMENT ONLY.
+For more information about a magistrate performing your marriage ceremony or to schedult an appointment, please contact the magistrates office.
+Civil Magistrate (919) 209-5460 or Criminal Magistrate (919) 209-5462.